fw4spl-org/fw4spl-doc/Slides/20160120_f4s-ogre/ogre.rst

 ::fwRenderOgre::SRender
 ************************

-- Contains and manage the adaptors
+- Contains and manages the adaptors
 - Bridge between the adaptors and the widget
 - With **makeCurrent()**, allows the adaptors to set the current OpenGL context
 - With **requestRender()**, allows the adaptors to refresh the rendering